+(a) (b)

 Figure 9.
 SEM images of the silver thin film after interaction with the RB21 solution.

-In the FTIR spectra of Figure 10, the high decomposition of the RB21 dyestuff in RB21 solution is observed on the Q-Ag and R-Ag samples.
-Functional groups are identified using previous literature [26–29].
+In the FTIR spectra of Figure 10, the high decomposition of the RB21 dyestuff (chemical structure shown in Figure 11) in RB21 solution is observed on the Q-Ag and R-Ag samples.
+The changes of the functional groups are identified in the FTIR spectra (Figure 10) using previous literature [36-39] compared to the initial structure of the RB21.
+The vibration bands assignments are presented in Table 2.